SouthPoleTelescope/spt_candl_data/spt_candl_data/SPT3G_D1_KK_v0/README.md

 Notes:

-- The covariance carries a Hartlap correction with `N_sims: 498` (set in the yaml, applied by candl).
 - The `beam/` and `ilcweights/` files are required to initialize the lensing-only variants but do not affect the likelihood value as shipped (`fix_cal: True`, `fix_beam: True`): the lite bandpowers already have